tuanpmt/esp_mqtt/SCRIPTING.md

 - manipulation of variables, and
 - output on the command line.

 The scripting language assumes that there *can* be two MQTT brokers: the _local_ one on the ESP8266 and/or a _remote_ one another node.
 The connection to the local broker is always present, the connection to the remote broker must be established via the configuration of the esp_uMQTT_broker.
-Neither one must be used, scripts can also work without MQTT, but the real intention of the language is to provide an easy way to react on received topic and, if required, to forward or rewrite topic from one broker to the other.
+Neither one must be used, scripts can also work without MQTT, but the real intention of the language is to provide an easy way to react on received topics and, if required, to forward or rewrite topics from one broker to the other.

 # Syntax
 In general, scripts conform to the following BNF: